nCine/nCine-site/download-develop.md

   - There is a new `apptest_anchor` application that shows all new node features
 - Drawable nodes support custom alpha blending factors
 - [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) integration for fully skinnable user interfaces
+- You can now embed the whole engine inside a Qt5 widget by choosing the Qt5 desktop backend
+  - If the [Qt Gamepad](https://doc.qt.io/qt-5/qtgamepad-module.html) library is available it will be used for gamepad input events
+- Touch events are supported on desktop through the SDL2 and Qt5 backends
+  - They now also provide information about the touch pressure
 - ImGui and Nuklear integrations support custom fonts loading
 - Added a new unclamped three channels `ColorHdr` class
 - The `IAppEventHandler` class now receives `onSuspend()` and `onResume()` events